DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Background

-\textbf{Circuit cutting and classical reconstruction.} Circuit cutting (often discussed under the umbrella of \emph{circuit knitting}) decomposes a circuit that does not fit a target backend into a collection of smaller subcircuits that do, at the cost of classical reconstruction and increased sampling complexity \cite{Peng2020ClusterSim,Tang2021CutQC,Piveteau2022Knitting}.
-The core trade-off is structural: cutting reduces spatial requirements (qubits) while increasing the number of executions and the weight of post-processing \cite{Peng2020ClusterSim,Tang2021CutQC}.
+Circuit cutting (often discussed under the umbrella of \emph{circuit knitting}) decomposes a circuit that does not fit a target backend into a collection of smaller subcircuits that do, at the cost of classical reconstruction and increased sampling complexity~\cite{Peng2020ClusterSim,Tang2021CutQC,Piveteau2022Knitting}.
+The core trade-off is structural: cutting reduces spatial requirements (qubits) while increasing the number of executions and the weight of post-processing~\cite{Peng2020ClusterSim,Tang2021CutQC}.

 Practical toolflows typically involve three stages.
-First, a compiler or optimiser chooses cut locations and a decomposition strategy \cite{Tang2021CutQC,Harrow2025OptimalCuts}.
-Second, a set of subcircuits (often many variants induced by the decomposition) are executed and measured \cite{Tang2021CutQC,Lowe2023FastCutting}.
-Third, a classical reconstruction procedure aggregates sub-results into an estimate of the target quantity (e.g., an expectation value) \cite{Tang2021CutQC,Piveteau2022Knitting,Harrow2025OptimalCuts}.
-Recent work shows that allowing classical communication between subcomponents can reduce overhead constants in certain settings \cite{Piveteau2022Knitting}, and that alternative cutting schemes based on randomised measurements provide different accuracy--cost trade-offs \cite{Lowe2023FastCutting}.
+First, a compiler or optimiser chooses cut locations and a decomposition strategy~\cite{Tang2021CutQC,Harrow2025OptimalCuts}.
+Second, a set of subcircuits (often many variants induced by the decomposition) are executed and measured~\cite{Tang2021CutQC,Lowe2023FastCutting}.
+Third, a classical reconstruction procedure aggregates sub-results into an estimate of the target quantity (e.g., an expectation value)~\cite{Tang2021CutQC,Piveteau2022Knitting,Harrow2025OptimalCuts}.
+Recent work shows that allowing classical communication between subcomponents can reduce overhead constants in certain settings~\cite{Piveteau2022Knitting}, and that alternative cutting schemes based on randomised measurements provide different accuracy--cost trade-offs~\cite{Lowe2023FastCutting}.

-Importantly for systems evaluation, cutting turns a single “large” circuit evaluation into a \emph{task graph} with (often) substantial fan-out followed by a global aggregation.
-This introduces obvious bottleneck candidates: scheduling overhead, straggler sensitivity across large job sets, and a potentially heavy reduction (reconstruction) stage \cite{Tang2021CutQC,Harrow2025OptimalCuts}.
+Importantly for systems evaluation, cutting turns a single ``large'' circuit evaluation into a \emph{task graph} with (often) substantial fan-out followed by a global aggregation.
+This introduces obvious bottleneck candidates: scheduling overhead, straggler sensitivity across large job sets, and a potentially heavy reduction (reconstruction) stage~\cite{Tang2021CutQC,Harrow2025OptimalCuts}.
 These are precisely the failure modes we can only resolve by measured profiling rather than by asymptotic overhead counts alone.